Four Rwandans ‘granted refugee status in UK over fears of persecution’

 One of the Rwandans was a supporter of an opposition party led by Victoire Ingabire Umuhoza, the Observer reported.

-He was reportedly granted asylum on October 12, the day after the Government concluded a case in the Supreme Court arguing the country was safe.
+He was reportedly granted asylum on October 12, the day after the Home Office concluded a case in the Supreme Court arguing the country was safe.

-Another said he sought refuge in Britain because he feared he would be targeted by the regime over a family member’s suspected links to the opposition.
+Another said he sought refuge in Britain because he feared he would be targeted in Rwanda over a family member’s suspected links to the opposition.

 A Home Office letter dated October 17 last year reportedly accepted he had a “well-founded fear of persecution”.